diokey/todo-ember-cli/README.md

 # Todo-ember-cli

-This README outlines the details of collaborating on this Ember application.
+This file outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This repo contains code for the TODOMVC app with ember-cli and ember data

 ## Prerequisites